PROG7311-VCDN-2024/bookstore-client-ST10034334/README.md

 <br>

 Register Page: Once the “Register’ menu item is clicked, the Register Page will be shown to the user, as shown below.
 The user must enter in the required details for the registration.
 Error messages will be displayed for wrong input.
-As default, users are assigned the role of a customer and only an admin can change the user role. <br>
+As default, users are assigned the role of a customer and only an admin can change the user role. <br><br>
 Once the user has entered in their registration details, the user must click on the “Register” button.
 This user and their details will be saved to the local database as well as in Firebase Console to allow the user profile to be managed locally and the authentication managed through an online service.
 Once registered, the user will be automatically logged in.<br>